 Granola Bites

-I recently tried Melissa’s Clean Snax and had a bit of an issue reaching for bite after bite of the crunchy snacks until the package was empty.
-I love each of the four flavors I tried, but the coconut and cranberry were definitely my favorite.
+The recipe was inspired by Melissa’s Clean Snax, with which I had a bit of an issue reaching for bite after bite of the crunchy snacks until the package was empty.
+I love each of the flavors I tried, but the coconut and cranberry were definitely my favorite.

-This recipe for homemade granola bites is my version of those snacks to tide me over between containers.
-Yeah, the struggle is that real!
+This recipe for homemade granola bites is my version of those snacks and I love making them at home to make them exactly as I want them.

 My recipe calls for ground and whole chia seeds.
 Fair warning, for those of you unfamiliar with chia seeds, the whole ones can stick around in your smile after eating.